Facebook

 Should you slice, mince or grate your garlic?

-Given that allicin only comes from damage to the cells, to obtain the most allicin, you need to inflict the most damage.
-Whilst finely chopping, crushing with the back of your knife or pulverising with a pestle and mortar are all effective means, the least-laborious method would be to zest or grate, such as with a microplane.
-Within seconds the solid clove will seemingly dissolve into a fine, fresh and particularly potent paste.
-Given that allicin is responsible for not just the flavour, but also the aroma of garlic, your olfactory system is a pretty telling test as to the efficacy of your chosen method.10
+Given that allicin only comes from damage to the cells, you need to inflict the most damage to obtain the most allicin.
+Whilst finely chopping, crushing with the back of your knife or pulverising with a pestle and mortar are all effective means, the least laborious method would be to zest or grate, such as with a Microplane.
+Within seconds, the solid clove will seemingly dissolve into a fine, fresh and particularly potent paste.
+Given that allicin is responsible for not just the flavour but also the aroma of garlic, your olfactory system is a pretty telling test for the efficacy of your chosen method.10

 Leave your garlic alone